Elly2018/elly_videoplayer/README.md

 	- `src/` - Wrapper source code.
 - `godot-cpp/` - Submodule needed for GDExtension compilation.

+### known issues

+- When play HLS stream, audio will not be load
+- Sometime in editor mode, the audio stream player will failed to initialize (Engine issue ?)

 ### Supported platfrom
 | Platform | Video | Audio | XR Support |
 |-|-|-|-|